RossHev/PowerShell/README.md

 #### Disclaimer

 Use these scripts at your own risk!
-They are in varyious stages of completion and may or may not function as intended.
+They are in various stages of completion and may or may not function as intended.